denniswcai/SmpCommandLine/README.md

   ## NOTE: For a quick reference of usage, you may directly check the example codes in
     SmpCommandLine_Demo.cpp

+  ## A bit Terminologies:
-  ## Terminology: In command line, arguments provided by user are separated by space.
-In general,
-    there are two kinds of arguments in command line, namely, Flagged Arguments and Unflagged Arguments.
+    In command line, arguments provided by user are separated by space.
+In general, there are two kinds of arguments in command line, namely, Flagged Arguments and Unflagged Arguments.
     A Flagged Argument starts either with a hyphen sign and one conjuncted character (eg: -n), which is referred to as short flag, or, starts with double hyphen signs and a string (e.g.: --image_name), which is referred to as long flag.
 In most of case, a flag is followed by an argument which gives the value of the specified field (e.g.: --image_name my_photo.jpg), Except for boolean argument, which comes with a flag only and no value part followed.